deep-sea-tactics/float/README.md

 - `surface`: all surface code
   - `:dev`: enables dev mode
-- `water`: all water code
-  - `:dev`: enables dev mode
-- `water:mock`: mocks all water devices

 ## Specifications

-This hosts the repository for both the sender and the receiver, packages named appropiately.
+This hosts the repository for both the sender and the receiver, packages named appropriately.